Propaganda in the Soviet Union

-Anti-Polish Soviet propaganda poster, 1920.
+Soviet propaganda poster from the Polish–Soviet War promoting class struggle against Polish landlords, 1920.

-Propaganda in the Soviet Union was the practice of state-directed communication aimed at promoting class conflict, proletarian internationalism, the goals of the Communist Party of the Soviet Union, and the party itself.
+In the Soviet Union, propaganda was the practice of state-directed communication aimed at promoting class conflict, proletarian internationalism, the goals of the Communist Party of the Soviet Union, and the party itself.

 The main Soviet censorship body, Glavlit, was employed not only to eliminate any undesirable printed materials but also "to ensure that the correct ideological spin was put on every published item."
-After the death of Joseph Stalin, punitive measures were replaced by punitive psychiatry, prison, denial of work, and loss of citizenship.
+After the death of Joseph Stalin, punitive measures were replaced by punitive psychiatry, prison, denial of work, and denaturalization.

 Theory of propaganda

 According to historian Peter Kenez, "the Russian socialists have contributed nothing to the theoretical discussion of the techniques of mass persuasion. ...
 The Bolsheviks never looked for and did not find devilishly clever methods to influence people's minds, to brainwash them."
 Kenez says this lack of interest "followed from their notion of propaganda.
 They thought of propaganda as part of education."
 In a study published in 1958, business administration professor Raymond Bauer concluded: "Ironically, psychology and the other social sciences have been employed least in the Soviet Union for precisely those purposes for which Americans popularly think psychology would be used in a totalitarian state—political propaganda and the control of human behavior."